BLimmie/eyewire_validator/README.md

     return logits, sigma
 ```

-Prediction is based on the logits
+Prediction is based on the sign of logits.

 See [downsample_images.py](data_scripts/downsample_images.py) and [downsample_segment.py](data_scripts/downsample_segment.py) for examples in how to downsample segmentation and images from 256x256x256 to 64x64x64.